Sarah sat at my kitchen table and told me her story.

 Her oldest daughter refused to be in the house when her father visited, and stayed in the backyard until late at night to avoid him.

 “After the divorce, my ex-husband took me to court four times to do away with child support and to allow him un-supervised visits.
-The barrage of harassment from his lawyer was nonstop for several years.
+His lawyer harassed me nonstop for two years.

 “Finally, the lawyer sent me a letter threatening to take my children away if I didn’t allow the girls to be alone with him.
 Their case sounded bulletproof.
-I would never win.
+I could never win.

-“I lay on the bed, my heart thudding, and talked to God.
+“I laid on the bed, my heart thudding so hard I could barely breathe.
 It’s okay, isn’t it Lord?
-You’ll keep them safe, won’t You, if they’re alone with him?
+You’ll keep them safe, won’t You?
 Because I can’t do this anymore.
+It’s too hard.
 I give up.”

 The next day was church, and Sarah found a seat halfway down the center aisle.
 A young visiting pastor stood on a low stage by the pulpit.
 He walked down the aisle, stopped diagonally two feet in front of her, and started to speak.

-“For some of you, life may be caving in, but I have a word from the Lord for you.”
+“For some of you, life might be pretty tough right now, but I have a word from the Lord for you.”

 “Then, in a quiet voice, he said, ‘Don’t … give … up.’

-She stirred her coffee.
-“He repeated the same words, slightly louder this time.
-‘Don’t … give … up.’
+Sarah stirred her coffee.
+“Then he repeated the same words, slightly louder this time.
+‘Don’t … give … up.’”

-Sarah took a sip.
+She took a sip.
 “He didn’t give any scripture references, or tell any Bible stories.
-I glanced around the room, wondering what other people thought.
+I glanced around the room, wondering what other people were thinking.

 “He said it a third time, louder.
 ‘Don’t … give … up.’

-“A few people sat up a little straighter in their seats.
+“A few people sat up a little straighter.

 Sarah’s voice softened.
-“And then something dawned on me.
-Was God trying to speak to me?”
+“And then it hit me.
+Was God trying to say something to me?”

-It was then that Sarah realized that the Lord wanted her to fight for her children.
-He was on her side and she wasn’t alone.
+“That was when I realized that the Lord wanted me to fight for my children.
+He was on my side and I wasn’t alone.”

 Nor are you.